vuejs/vuepress/packages/docs/docs/guide/markdown.md

 }
 ```

-In addition to a single line, you can also specify multiple single lines, line ranges, or both.
+In addition to a single line, you can also specify multiple single lines, ranges, or both:

 - Line ranges: e.g. `{5-8}`, `{3-10}`, `{10-17}`
 - Multiple single lines: e.g. `{4,7,9}`